Experiment 1: Binary Counter

 In just three lines of code, the start and end values of the loop are set up, and the increment defined, followed by the code to be executed each time around the loop.
 This illustrates the compact nature of the “C” language.

-This for(;;) loop only executes once, so we still need to make it repeat, which is made possible by the loop function in the Arduino programme.
+This for(;;) loop only executes once, so we still need to make it repeat, which is made possible by the loop function in the Arduino program.
 Suppose we embed this for(;;) loop in an outer for(;;) loop, which increments a different variable and writes to a different port?
-Then we will have achieved the same result as the programme in Listing 2: Cascaded counter, but in a more elegant fashion:
+Then we will have achieved the same result as the program in Listing 21.2, but in a more elegant fashion:

 for (counter1 = 0; counter1 < 60; counter1++) {